Blog · Analysis · Last reviewed June 16, 2026

 The first public layer was the summit: Bletchley Park in 2023, Seoul in 2024, Paris in 2025.
 Governments issued statements, companies made commitments, and the phrase "frontier AI" became a policy object.
 That mattered, but a declaration cannot tell whether a model can automate a cyber operation, help design a dangerous biological workflow, deceive an evaluator, manipulate a vulnerable user, or behave differently once tools and memory are attached.

 For that, governments need measurement.
-Not vibes, not press releases, not a company's system card alone, but people, testbeds, access agreements, red-team methods, secure environments, and institutional memory about what previous models could do.
+Not atmosphere, not press releases, not a company's system card alone, but people, testbeds, access agreements, red-team methods, secure environments, and institutional memory about what previous models could do.
 This is the deeper meaning of AI safety institutes.

 The United Kingdom launched the first national AI Safety Institute after the 2023 Bletchley Park summit.
 The United States built its institute inside NIST and later reoriented it as the Center for AI Standards and Innovation, or CAISI.
 In November 2024, the U.S. Departments of Commerce and State launched the International Network of AI Safety Institutes with members including Australia, Canada, the European Union, France, Japan, Kenya, South Korea, Singapore, the United Kingdom, and the United States.